zleyyij/rTS_Wiki/docs/disks/clonezilla.md

     ![clonezilla-encryption](/assets/clonezilla/clonezilla-encryption.png)

-13. Leaving the default for the final action will allow you to see the results, and continue without needlessly.
+13. Leaving the default for the final action will allow you to see the results, and continue without needlessly rebooting.

     ![clonezilla-reboot](/assets/clonezilla/clonezilla-reboot.png)